ubc-mdscl/ubc-mdscl.github.io/resources/current-students/current-students.md

 # Events Schedule

-The MDS-CL Events Schedule can be found below. *Note that this is a general overview.
+The MDS-CL Events Schedule can be found below.
+For more detailed information, you can find these events on the MDS-CL Calendar.
+Note that the MDS-CL Calendar is only accessible to current MDS-CL students.
+If you are an MDS-CL student please follow this link to log in and view the calendar: [https://ling.air.arts.ubc.ca/mds-cl-calendar/](https://ling.air.arts.ubc.ca/mds-cl-calendar/)

+*Note that this is a general overview.
 These events are subject to change.*

+* **MDE:** Multi-Day Event
+* **SE:** Social Event
+* **CE:** Career Event
+* **PDW:** Personal Development Workshop

 ### August